Last updated on November 7th, 2020 at 09:07 pm

 If you give your married child money as a gift, and you don’t want their spouse to inherit it if your child dies before you, ask them to make a will to reflect this.
 Currently, if your married child died without a will (intestate), their spouse will inherit the first £250,000 of your child’s estate, plus half of everything above that amount, according to the laws of intestacy.
 You would be very unlikely to get your money back.
 You can find out more about making a will on our web pages.

 What could your child do to protect themselves from losing your investment?

 Your child could enter into a cohabitation agreement.
 This sort of agreement can set out intentions on several matters, including what should happen to any deposit they have put down on the house, which you may have given to your child.
 It could show whether there was any intention to allow your child’s partner to have any interest in the property and what should happen if their partner has made mortgage payments or paid for any improvements etc. If a cohabitation agreement is properly drafted, it is a legal document that is enforceable by law.
 You can read more about cohabitation agreements on our website.

 Your child could enter into a prenuptial agreement which can set out what should happen in the event of the couple splitting up after they are married.
 This can include what should happen to the money that you gave them to put into the house.
 Whilst prenuptial agreements are not yet legally binding in law in the UK, they are accepted more and more by courts as proof of a couple’s intentions.
 If the couple is entering into a civil partnership, they can have a pre-registration agreement drawn up in the same way.
 Find out more about prenuptial agreements on our website.

 Read the full Legal & General report.

 For further information about any aspect of this article, please contact us now.
-Our property and family law experts will be able to help you.
+Our property solicitors will be able to help you.